Financial Literacy Basics

 A widely-cited table from Mr. Money Mustache (drawing on standard investment math with assumed real returns of 5%) shows the relationship:

-The FIRE community generally uses the 4% rule — drawn from the 1998 Trinity Study and earlier work by William Bengen — as a guideline for safe withdrawal rates.
+The FIRE community uses the 4% rule — drawn from the 1998 Trinity Study and earlier work by William Bengen (1994) — as the standard guideline for safe withdrawal rates.
 The rule suggests that a portfolio invested in a mix of stocks and bonds can sustainably support annual withdrawals of approximately 4% of its starting value, adjusted for inflation, for 30+ years.
+The corresponding "25× annual expenses" target follows directly from the inverse: 1 / 0.04 = 25.

 For someone aiming to retire much earlier, with a 50+ year horizon rather than 30, FIRE practitioners often use a more conservative 3.25% to 3.5% withdrawal rate.
 The corresponding "FI number" multipliers go from 25× annual expenses (at 4%) to roughly 28×–31× (at 3.5%–3.25%).